mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/5_notification template.md

 - Custom Notification
   - param_value

+#### Recipient Contact Data for Binding
-UNH also exposes the recipient contact data that can be bound to the notification.
-These data are resolved contact data of keycloak user by UNH during Send Notification API call.
-All data are in array of string format.
+UNH also exposes the recipient contact data, which can be bound to the notifications.
+These data are resolved contact data of Keycloak users during Send Notification API call.
+All data are available as array of strings:
-- api.distribution.user_ids
-- api.distribution.email_addr
-- api.distribution.phone_num
-- api.distribution.fcm_tokens
+- `api.distribution.user_ids` - Keycloak user IDs
+- `api.distribution.email_addr` - Email addresses
+- `api.distribution.phone_num` - Phone numbers
+- `api.distribution.fcm_tokens` - FCM tokens

-To See the example of data binding in action, please continue reading below section.
+To See the example of how data binding works in a notification template, please continue reading the section below.

 ## Create Notification Template